bxparks/AceTime/USER_GUIDE.md

       emulator.
 * `zonedb/` and `zonedbx/` zoneinfo files
-    * These statically defined data structures are loaded into flash memory then copied to RAM when the application starts.
-Fortunately, most `ZoneInfo` entries are only 40-60 bytes each and the corresponding `ZonePolicy` entries are 50-100 bytes each.
+    * These statically defined data structures are loaded into flash memory using the `PROGMEM` keyword.
+The vast majority of the data structure fields will stay in flash memory and not copied into RAM.
-    * It may be possible to use the `PROGMEM` keyword to store them only on flash memory, but that will increase the flash memory size due to the code needed to read these data structures from flash.
-In some applications, flash memory may be more precious than RAM so it is not clear that using `PROGMEM` for these data structures is the appropriate solution.
+    * The zoneinfo files have *not* been compressed using bit-fields or any other compression techniques.
+It may be possible to decrease the size of the full database using these compression techniques.
+However, compression will increase the size of the program file, so for applications that use only a small number of zones, it is not clear if the zoneinfo file compression will provide a reduction in the size of the overall program.
     * The TZ database files `backzone`, `systemv` and `factory` are not processed by the `tzcompiler.py` tool.
 They don't seem to contain anything worthwhile.
-    * The datasets and `*ZoneProcessor` classes have been *not* been tested or validated for years prior to 2000.
+    * The datasets, `BasicZoneProcessor` and `ExtendedZoneProcessor` classes have been *not* been tested or validated for years prior to 2000.
     * TZ Database version 2019b contains the first use of the `{onDayOfWeek<=onDayOfMonth}` syntax that I have seen (specifically `Rule Zion, FROM 2005, TO 2012, IN Apr, ON Fri<=1`).
 The actual transition date